ta3ag/lbd/docs/BackendTutorial/source/optimize.rst

   15
   RET to PC < 0, finished!

-Run with ch8_1_1.cpp, it reduce some branch from pair instructions "CMP, JXX" to 1 single instruction ether is BEQ or BNE, as follows,
+Run with ch8_1_1.cpp, it reduces some branches from pair instructions "CMP, JXX" to 1 single instruction ether is BEQ or BNE, as follows,

 .. code-block:: bash